Skip to main content

 Understanding Canadian Taxes (CRA)

 In Canada, the Canada Revenue Agency (CRA) administers tax laws.
 Taxes fund public services like our universal healthcare system, roads, and schools.
-The deadline to file your personal income tax is typically April 30th each year.
+For many individuals, the filing deadline is usually April 30, but self-employed filing deadlines and payment deadlines can differ.
+Confirm the current date with the CRA.

 Why You Must File Even with Zero Income